-Cash settlement is also preferred by financial investors who bring additional liquidity reducing the bid-offer spread, and thus lowering the cost of trading.
+Cash settlement is also preferred by financial investors who bring more liquidity lowering the bid-offer spread, which drops the cost of trading.

 AM: And what about the physical delivered contract?
 What will happen to that now?

-LME: The LME recognizes the ongoing market support for its physically-settled cobalt contract which has seen a steady uptake in recent months, with an increase in both trading volumes and stocks, and as such it will continue to offer a physically-settled option alongside the new cash-settled LME Cobalt (Fastmarkets MB) contract.
+LME: The LME recognizes the ongoing market support for its physically settled cobalt contract, which has seen an uptake in recent months — with an increase in both trading volumes and stocks — and as such, it will continue to offer a physically settled option alongside the new cash-settled LME Cobalt (Fastmarkets MB) contract.

-Physical settlement is preferred by a number of market participants such as cobalt producers who prefer the option of physical delivery, and the steady growth of the battery metals market in recent years has opened up the cobalt market to a number of new market participants wanting to gain exposure to the cobalt price and have the tools available to manage their price risk.
+Physical settlement is preferred by a number of market participants — such as cobalt producers who prefer the option of physical delivery — and the steady growth of the battery metals market in recent years has opened up the cobalt market to new market participants wanting to gain exposure to the cobalt price, and have the tools available to manage their price risk.